CableLabs Completes Full Duplex DOCSIS Specification

 - Ensuring that cable operators are ready to meet future usage needs for technologies, such as virtual and augmented reality - although widespread consumer demand for high speed upstream is not yet here, operators need to be prepared when the time comes

 Current DOCSIS networks have to juggle available upstream and downstream traffic.
-Full Duplex DOCSIS technology (now DOCSIS 4.0 technology) supports multi-gigabit symmetric services by enabling concurrent transmissions in the same spectrum, providing the ability to increase the upstream capacity without sacrificing downstream capacity.
+Full Duplex DOCSIS technology (now a part of DOCSIS 4.0 technology) supports multi-gigabit symmetric services by enabling concurrent transmissions in the same spectrum, providing the ability to increase the upstream capacity without sacrificing downstream capacity.
 This has the potential to greatly improve network efficiency and, in turn, customer experience.